eACLS Logo

 How can I become an Education Center for eACLS™?

 To become an Education Center, an Education Center Agreement must be completed.
-All ACLS Coordinators or Medical Directors with national organizations such as AHA or ASHI will be automatically grandfathered into eACLS™.
+All ACLS Coordinators or Medical Directors with national organizations such as AHA or ASHI may be grandfathered into eACLS™.
 If you are interested in becoming an eACLS™ Education Center or wish to learn more about the administrative guidelines for this program click here.

 What are the qualifications for becoming an eACLS™ Course Coordinator?